nicolas-siplis/mdnsjava/README.md

 Original project can be found at https://github.com/posicks/mdnsjava.
-It's been restructured to allow easy integration with the Java Platform Module Syste (JPMS).
+It's been restructured to allow easy integration with the Java Platform Module System (JPMS).
 Due to a split package found in the dnsjava library, it was integrated into this project directly.